-Some years ago, way before the digital era, I once intelligently incorporated one of my efficiency skills when I wanted to write to 20 friends.
-I drafted one letter with the latest update of my life, and then I made multiple copies.
-Switching titles accordingly, licked the stamps, and off they went.
-As I am writing this, it just occurred to me I was already doing email marketing then.
+Some years ago, way before the digital era, I intelligently incorporated one of my skills in efficiency to write to 20 friends.
+I drafted one letter with the latest update of my life, and made multiple copies.
+I intelligently modified recipients' names accordingly, licked the stamps, and off they went.
+As I am writing this, it just occurred to me I was already doing email marketing.

 Three weeks later, I received a letter from these friends that had me laughing uncontrollably.
 It turns out they were excited to receive letters from me and decided to share...with each other!
 It took them less than a paragraph to realize they were getting the same content.

-You can only imagine the thrill I had when Facebook came out.
+You can only imagine the thrill when Facebook came out.
 Instead of writing another 20 letters, I can share my life, thoughts, or even an epiphany—all in one place.

 Friends and family who give a damn can post their comments.
-The introverts can simply show their support by hitting that thumbs up emoticons.
+The introverts can simply show their support by hitting that thumb-up emoticon.
 One solution suits all.

 I cannot recall when, but social media started posing mental health risks.
-It began to bring the worst in people.
-And most recently, it becomes a convenient tool and platform to publically shaming others as a form of claiming their right to the free speech.
+It began to bring the worst out of people.
+And most recently, it becomes a platform to publicly shaming others as a form of claiming their right to the free speech.

-There were days I would find myself being upset over a comment posted by another person.
-And that comment would rule my entire day.
-It was then I realized I needed to plan out a special diet for my mental health.
+There are days I would find myself being upset over a comment posted by someone.
+And the comment would rule my entire day.
+I realized I needed to get on a special diet for my mental health.

 The recipe is rather simple:

-Instead of going through each text first thing in the morning, I disable all notifications, except for my son's account, and moved the text messaging icon to page 4 on the phone.
+Instead of going through each text first thing in the morning, I disabled all notifications, except for my son's account, and moved the text messaging icon to page 4 on the phone.

 Instead of going through emails first thing in the morning, I disabled email notifications and moved the email to page 4 on the phone.

-Unfollowed all Facebook friends except for the ones whose posts often offer good laughs.
+I unfollowed all Facebook friends except for the ones who often offer good laughs and meaningful thoughts.
 Instead, I follow pages such as Tiny Buddha, Fort Worth Foodies, Fort Worth Foodies Home Chef, Chopstick Travels, Show me Something Funny.

-Distant myself away from people who are anger-driven.
+Distant myself from people who are bitter, pessimistic, and bible bashers.

-Decline some social gatherings to do things I truly enjoy, such as reading and drawing.
+Decline social gatherings to do things I truly enjoy, such as reading and drawing.

 On the days I feel down, deflated, or sad, I no longer tell myself these feelings are wrong and immoral.
-Instead, I sit quietly and acknowledge these feelings.
+Instead, I acknowledge and embrace these feelings.
 Sometimes I'd intensify these feelings, so I understand how they are triggered.

 Just like all the other diets, a mental diet is a form of self-care and self-love.
-My mental diet is about as strict as vegans.
-It is also the most successful diet I have ever been on.
+It is the most successful diet I have ever been on.